Linearized Polynomial Chinese remainder codes: Decoding a wider class of -CRT codes

-In this section, we present graphs illustrating the success probability of the decoding algorithm as a function of the rank weight of the lifted error, for different values of $l$, where $l$ is the degree of the extension in which the coefficients of the modulus polynomials reside. \\
+In this section, we present graphs illustrating the success probability of the decoding algorithm as a function of the rank weight of the lifted error, for different values of $l$, where $l$ is the degree of the extension in which the coefficients of the moduli polynomials reside.
+We suppose that the error follows a uniform distribution in the set of vectors with coefficients in $\Fqm$ and length $n$.

 Keeping the same notation as above, the parameters chosen for these examples are $n = 200$, $k = 30$, $\alpha = 10$, $q = 2$, and $m = 100$.

 If $l$ is small enough, the probability of recovering the full support of the lifted error remains close to 1 for all rank weights that the algorithm is able to decode (see Figure \ref{fig: l2}).
 When $l$ becomes larger, the probability drops before the bound given by the linear system, and the limiting factor of the algorithm becomes the probability of recovering the full support (see Figure \ref{fig: l7}).
 As $l$ increases, the success probability drops for smaller rank weights: the larger $l$ is, the earlier the probability begins to decline.